bennycheung/bennycheung.github.io/_posts/2020-09-13-synthesis-neural-symbolic-knowledge-nlp.md

 ## <a name='Conclusion'></a> Concluding Remarks

-This is exciting to use DeepRank demonstrating an automated knowledge engineering process on any document.
+This is exciting to use DeepRank, demonstrating the synthesis of neural-symbolic knowledge from any document.
 We can see the strategy of combining both deep neural network NLP and symbolic reasoning is effective even it has limitations.
-To move forward towards the greater AI natural language understanding goals, the system needs to improve on,
+To move towards the greater AI natural language understanding goals, the system needs to improve on,

 * Abilities for understanding and using inter-sentential relationship.
 * Abilities for elaborating from a situation using common sense knowledge.